Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 values.
 These can later be reused in the computation of the derivatives.
 Thus, when derivatives are to be computed, this latter version must be called beforehand to fill the state object with the correct values.
 There is no version of the derivative with two single inputs, because this is a rare use case.
 If still needed, batches of size one should be used.
+The reason for the state object being external to the kernel class is that this design allows for concurrent evaluation of the kernel from different threads, with each thread holding its own state object.

 With this in mind, we now present the list of functions for ``eval``, including the convenience ``operator()``.
 Let in the following ``I`` be a ``ConstInputReference``